krtoxin/krtoxin/README.md

 - 🛡️ Currently learning **Cybersecurity** — fascinated by system security and ethical hacking
 - 🎨 I enjoy creating **modern websites** with focus on **clean design** and **user experience**
 - 💻 I also build **applications** and **programs** using **C#**, **JavaScript**, and other technologies
-- 🚀 Passionate about exploring new tools, frameworks, and ways to make software more secure and user-friendly
+- 🚀 Passionate about exploring new tools, frameworks
 - 📫 Reach me at: [nicolecrackxcx@gmail.com](mailto:nicolecrackxcx@gmail.com)

 ---